A slow journal of embedded systems, hardware, and low-level craft.

 Recent writing.
 Unscheduled.
 Arrives when it is finished.

-- 12 Best Mountain Bikes for Beginners (May 2026) Expert ReviewsMountain biking is one of the most exciting outdoor activities you can pick up as a beginner, and choosing the right best mountain bikes for … Read more
+- 10 Best Mirrorless Cameras for Beginners (May 2026) Expert GuideStepping up from your smartphone to your first dedicated camera is one of the most exciting moves you can make as a budding photographer.
+After … Read more

 The catalog.